sulu/sulu-docs/reference/content-types/block.rst

     * - add_button_text
       -
       - Allows to adjust the text of the add button that is displayed in the administration interface.
+    * - settings_form_key
+      - string
+      - Key of the form that should be opened in an overlay when the settings icon is clicked.
+Will be set to ``page_block_settings`` per default for pages.

 Example
 -------